 Danforth Educational Leadership Scholarships

 A small number of scholarships may be made available during winter and spring quarters to students currently enrolled in the Danforth program, depending on available program funds.
 These funds are awarded on the basis of unmet financial need, which is assessed through the FAFSA and the UW office of Student Financial Aid.
-Recent awards have ranged in size from $300 to $3,000 per eligible student.
 More information on these funds will be provided to enrolled students.

 For more information and application details, contact us.